DenchiSoft/VTubeStudio/README.md

 ## API Server Discovery (UDP)

 VTube Studio also broadcasts the API state on the local network via UDP on port 47779.
-This is done once a second even if the user has turned off the API.
+This is done once every two seconds even if the user has turned off the API.
 The `instanceID` is a random ID that gets generated for a VTube Studio instance when it is started.
 It doesn't change while this instance is running so two VTube Studio instances would have different IDs.

 The `windowTitle` is the title text of the window.
 On Windows, this will be different for different VTS instances.
 When more than one instance is started, the first instance will have tie title `VTube Studio`, the second instance will have the title `VTube Studio Window 2` and so on.
 On macOS, all instances will have the title `VTube Studio`